-How Do I Know if I Have Termites?
+How Can You Tell if You Have Termites?

 In New York and the Northeast, the most common type of termite is the Eastern subterranean termite.
 These species are known to swarm during the spring and summer months.

 Compared to drywood termites, subterranean termites are more difficult to detect because they typically live underground (rather than inside wood).
-We’ll be focusing mainly on subterranean termites for this article, but some of the signs below apply to drywood termites as well — particularly termite droppings (frass).
+We’ll be focusing mainly on subterranean termites for this article, but some of the signs below apply to drywood termites as well.